starfield spaceship guide ship featured image

 starfield spaceship guide docking to ship

 Perhaps the most important factor in upgrading a spaceship is what class of ship the player has.
 Starfield has plenty of different classes of ship for all the different types of explorers out there.
-Class basically determines what the main chassis is in which all the other upgrades add onto.
-Different classes also provide different intrinsic stats to build on.
-For example, some ships will have bigger inherent crew capacities than other ships.
+You will, however, need to progress the ‘Piloting’ skill in order to fly Class-B and Class-C ships.
+Different classes of ships are able to utilize higher ranks of parts.
+That means they have stronger reactors, which translates to larger sizes.
 This will come in handy as the player progresses and adds companions and other NPCs to their crew.

 After the player has a ship, they can dive into the nitty-gritty of buying and upgrading parts for the ship.
+Players will even be able to build a spaceship from scratch.
 Different parts make different changes to the layout of the ship and how it functions.
-Ships with higher graded engines, for instance, will be able to jump more light years.
+Ships with better Grav Drives, for instance, will be able to jump more light years.
 There are many other stats that are determined by the quality of the ship’s parts.
 It is worth noting that some parts will require the player skill, ‘Starship Design’ in order to intergrade them to the ship.
 Here is a list of all the different parts of a ship in Starfield.

 • Cockpit